edinburgh-napier/set09121/lectures/lecture19.md

 - And this is where algorithmic analysis can come in.
 - Abstractly measuring your algorithms, finding more efficient algorithms, and optimising the algorithms you have is important.
-- See your algorithms and data structures material for more insight.
+- See your Algorithms and Data Structures material for more insight.

  ![image](assets/images/alg-analysis.jpg)